xovox/RetroCRT/README.md

 * [GERT VGA 666](https://github.com/PiSupply/Gert-VGA-666)
   * You can buy it on [Amazon](amazon.com/Raspberry-Adapter-Board-Atomic-Market/dp/B075DM4C5V)

+# Bugs & Improvements

-See [the bugs list](#bugs) to see what's known to not work, or not fully work.
+See [the issues page](https://github.com/xovox/RetroCRT/issues/) to see all open bugs & improvements.
+Feel free to submit a new issue!

-# Downloads

-[The release page](https://github.com/xovox/RetroCRT/releases) has any, and all, pre-built images ready to go.

 # What You Get

 * My 240p EmulationStation theme, [RetroCRT 240p](https://github.com/xovox/es-theme-RetroCRT-240p)!
+* Only updates required lines in configs, preserving your personal customizations!
 * 240p test suite roms for several console platforms!
 * Easy installation!
 * Pixel-perfect console emulation!